hyjk2000/jquery.sticky-float/README.md

 jQuery Sticky Float Plugin
 ===================

-Create a sticky elements that always visible as you scroll
+Create sticky elements that always visible as you scroll

 ## How It Works
 1. Get the target element's offset (`offset.left` and `offset.top`), put the the element's margin into account